Islamic Complex Putrajaya: History

 Putrajaya Islamic Complex was first built in October 2011 in Precinct 3, Putrajaya.
 The construction was completed in July 2016 and commenced operations on 1 December 2016.
 The office block named as Putrajaya Islamic Complex was built by TH Properties on a 2.21 hectare site.
-The Putrajaya Islamic Complex, which is motivated by modern Islamic architecture, consists of four blocks, namely Blocks A, B, C and D. This complex houses nine religious agencies under the portfolio of Religious Affairs, Prime Minister's Department.
+The Putrajaya Islamic Complex, which is motivated by modern Islamic architecture, consists of four blocks, namely Blocks A, B, C and D. This complex houses nine religious agencies under the portfolio of Religious Affairs, Prime Minister's Department including JAKIM as his main headquarters.
 Blocks A, C and D are connected by a bridge that is on the second floor in each block.
 The building also has an underground auditorium and can accommodate about 773 people.

 Inauguration

 The Putrajaya Islamic Complex was inaugurated on 18 July 2017 by the Prime Minister of Malaysia, Najib Razak.
 Putrajaya Islamic Complex features Islamic architecture that has its own aesthetic value, progressive and the latest technology.
-The arch on the roof shows the beauty of geometry featuring curves shaped like “roof weaving” (tenunan bumbung).
+The arch on the roof shows the beauty of geometry featuring curves shaped like "roof weaving" (tenunan bumbung).